devstream-io/website/blog/2022-04-20-minikube/index.md

 ...
 ```

-Have you seen what happend?
+What happened?

-After the command `eval $(minikube docker-env)` is executed, `docker` accessed the docker daemon inside the minikube cluster!
+After the command `eval $(minikube docker-env)` is executed, `docker` accesses the docker daemon inside the `minikube` cluster!
 What's the secret with `minikube docker-env` command?
-Let's dig it:
+Let's dig into it:

 ```sh
 $ minikube docker-env